GEAAQUA-UEMS/Removal_of_watershed_intersection_by_hierarchical_difference/README.md

 Semi-automated script for QGIS that generates exclusive contribution areas, automating the hierarchical difference between overlapping polygons and prioritizing areas of higher elevation.
 It is especially useful in hydrological and limnological studies for environmental monitoring with multiple sampling points.

-## Authors
-- Henrique Ledo Lopes Pinho
-- Jéssica Bassani de Oliveira
-- Yzel Rondon Súarez

-## How to reference

-If this code has helped you in any step of your work, please follow the terms of the GNU GPL v2 license and give due credit to the authors.

-Pinho, H. L. L., Oliveira, J. B., & Súarez, Y. R. (2025).
-HED-ECA - Removal_of_watershed_intersection_by_hierarchical_difference [Semi-automated QGIS processing script].
-Licensed under GNU General Public License v2 (GPL-2.0).
-Available at: [repository link].

 ## General Description

 This script was developed to run exclusively in the QGIS environment (versions 3.34.5).